Linderwolf/SQA/README.md

 # SQA
-The Final project in our Software Quality Assurance Course: An online game pos service, with batch text files as a 'backend' and constantly changing requirements.
+The Final project in our Software Quality Assurance Course: An online game pos service in C++, with either Java or Python and bash or shell scripting, and constantly changing requirements.